wmsimmons/LangApps/README.md

 # LangApps

-## This repository currently contains four seperate applications:
+## This repository currently contains four separate applications:

 ### 1. LangMap
 - An Angular + agm application currently in the works that displays a world map and allows the user to see stats for languages in a separate panel.